umbertozanovello/OpenStandard-CoilID/README.md

 >> - not necessarily.
 Were you thinking of splitting it off into a separate file?
 > - We have to discuss the final structure of the repo.
 I suggest to create a repository (e.g., OpenMRStandard) containing multiple sumbodules representing the different standards, like this one here.
 This would make the pair with the OpenConnector project...
 >> - so this would be the "offline" data transmission submodule of the larger coil standard?
+> - the name of the standard is also open to changes (MRCODS?)

 # MRI RF Coil Open Data Standard (MRCODatS)